ecbc0/note-math/item_en/Euclidean-space_en.typ

 - #tag("unbounded") unbounded := $|A| = ∞$

 $|A|$ is $SO(n) ⋊ ℝ^n$ invariant

+Considering the translation invariance of infinity $∞$, use stereographic projection technique

 $ℝ ⊔ {∞} ≃ 𝕊^n$ by stereographic projection